 Table 5.
 Pair of features which provided 100% accuracy in genre predection.

 4.3.3 Three Features Accuracy

-However, if we combine three features, the network graphs again achieve full accuracy.
-Table 6 shows combination of pairs which were able to identify genre with 100% accuracy on our test set.
+If we combine three features, the network graphs again achieve full accuracy.
+Table 6 shows combination of triads which were able to identify genre with 100% accuracy on our test set.